salihmarangoz/system_tray_extensions/README.md

 - [ ] Core: Add callback in an anonymous way
 - [ ] *: Manage settings and module states.
 - [ ] CheckUpdates: Show QtAction if update is available.
 Check every 6 hrs.
-- [ ] App: Add on boot and desktop entry for start.sh
+- [ ] App: Add on boot entry for start.sh
+- [x] App: Add desktop entry for start.sh
 - [x] App: We need an ICON.
 - [ ] App: Logging has some problems.
 Not working?!